cloudflare/terraform-provider-cloudflare/website/docs/r/access_group.html.markdown

   requests.
 Example: `everyone = true`
 * `certificate` - (Optional) Whether to use mTLS certificate authentication.
 * `common_name` - (Optional) Use a certificate common name to authenticate with.
+* `auth_method` - (Optional) A string identifying the authentication
+  method code.
+The list of codes are listed here: https://tools.ietf.org/html/rfc8176#section-2.
+  Custom values are also supported.
 * `gsuite` - (Optional) Use GSuite as the authentication mechanism.
 Example:

   ```hcl